CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/gym.rst

 Gym api
 =======================
 The Gym api is the same as the OpenAi Gym.
+We build out environment based on OpenAI Gym API.

 ===============
 Initialize